CLEAR: Causal Learning Framework For Robust Histopathology Tumor Detection Under Out-Of-Distribution Shifts: Experiment

-We compared our method with the baseline, Stain Normalization (StainNorm), and Stain Augmentation (StainAug).
-For StainNorm, we adopted Reinhard normalization \cite{reinhard2001color}, and for StainAug, we implemented HED augmentation \cite{tellez2019quantifying}, which achieved top performance in domain generalization benchmarks \cite{jahanifar2025domain}.
-Table~\ref{tab:phist} summarizes performances on three cross-domain where our proposed causal learning approach significantly outperforms the baseline and peer methods across all target domains, confirming the effectiveness of applying causal inference to OOD generalization for histopathology images.
-Specifically, \mName achieves approximately 1\% and 3\% higher accuracy on \texttt{scanner1} and \texttt{scanner2} of CAMELYON-17 dataset, respectively, compared to the baseline.
-Notably, our method yields a 7\% improvement in accuracy on \texttt{scanner3}, which far exceeds StainNorm method and StainAug by 4\% and 6\% improvement in accuracy.
+Following~\cite{jahanifar2025domain}, we use a pre-trained ResNet50~\cite{he2016deep} backbone and compare with Stain Normalization (StainNorm) and Stain Augmentation (StainAug).
+StainNorm adopts Reinhard normalization~\cite{reinhard2001color}, while StainAug applies HED augmentation~\cite{tellez2019quantifying} which achieved top performance in domain generalization benchmarks \cite{jahanifar2025domain}.
+Figure~\ref{fig:experimental-results} summarizes performances on three cross-domain where our proposed causal learning approach significantly outperforms the baseline and peer methods across all target domains.
+Specifically, on the CAMELYON17 dataset, \mName outperforms the baseline by 1\% and 3\% on Domain 1 and Domain 2 and achieves a remarkable 7\% improvement on Domain 3, exceeding the StainNorm method and StainAug by 4\% and 6\%, respectively.
 Qualitative results are shown in Figure~\ref{fig:model_structure} (right).
-The results on the PHIST dataset in Table~\ref{tab:phist} further demonstrate the superiority of our method.
+The results on the BMHist dataset in Figure~\ref{fig:experimental-results} further demonstrate the superiority of our method.
 While StainAug performs slightly better on Domain 1, \mName achieves consistent improvements across all three domains, indicating stronger generalization and stability under domain shifts.